 This scholarship is awarded to eligible students who have completed the equivalent of at least two semesters of full-time study.
-Students majoring in Biology or Environmental Studies as well as students who are education majors whose emphasis is in these fields are eligible.
+Students majoring in Environmental Science and Sustainability, Agricultural Science, or Biology as well as students who are education majors whose emphasis is in these fields are eligible.
 Financial need will be considered, but greater importance is placed on the scholarship, determination, and integrity of the individual.